Ian-Tseng/performance-evaluation-model/README.md

 # Performance-evaluation-model

+### Idea
+1. This is a deep learning model that learn from the pre-scored answer data sets to predict performance score.
+2. The basic idea is the model learn the logical pattern of pre-scored answer data sets from teacher.
+3. Use the model to predict and evaluation the answers from students which can replace the teacher.

+### Model architecture
+The ANN model architecture using transformer.

-## Prerequisite
+### Prerequisite
 - Python 3.10

 ### Install Dependency
 ```
 requirements.txt
 ```
-### Model architecture
-The ANN model architecture using transformer.

-### Idea
-1. This is a deep learning model that learn from the pre-scored answer data sets to predict performance score.
-2. The basic idea is the model learn the logical pattern of pre-scored answer data sets from teacher.
-3. Use the model to predict and evaluation the answers from students which can replace the teacher.

 ## Training data